ordepdev/ordepdev.github.io/_drafts/merkle-trees.md

 example two replicas of the same Merkle Tree
--- just comparing the root nodes we can make sure that those trees are not the same, or in this case, there's inconsistencies between them.
+-- just comparing the root nodes we can make sure that those trees are not the same, or in this case, there are inconsistencies between them.

 ![merkle-tree-paper](/assets/images/mt07.png)
 ![merkle-tree-paper](/assets/images/mt08.png)